pydata/pydata-sphinx-theme/docs/user_guide/accessibility.rst

   to denote success, warning, info, and danger situations.
 * We simplified the color palette and removed some colors that were problematic to meet WCAG 2 AA or AAA contrast requirements and for certain types of colorblindness.
+* We have improved how we assign text colors to interactive elements such as buttons and dropdowns to ensure that they meet WCAG 2 AA or AAA contrast requirements.

 What You Can Do
 ^^^^^^^^^^^^^^^